ABOUT ME

 • The fitness industry likes to capitalize on our insecurities and make us feel bad no matter what we do

-• Sometimes we feel great and want to push beyond our limits, but other times just showing up is a huge victory and should be celebrated as such
+• Sometimes we feel great and want to push our limits, but other times just showing up is a huge victory and should be celebrated as such

 I’ve developed this empathy-first approach to fitness through my own experiences with exercising.
 I’ve overdone it many times in the past—I grew up playing sports, have at times been overly obsessed with working out, and burnt myself out on numerous occasions.
 I’ve also been on the other end of the spectrum, not exercising nearly at all, feeling drained of energy, in pain, and unable to get through the inertia to get moving.
 Through all of my stops and starts, I’ve learned that a balanced approach is a sustainable approach.